EdgeVPN/ipop-project.github.io/_pages/AWSbootstrap.md

 You need to customize your deployment by setting the following three environment variables with: the password you want for your SQL server; the AWS_PUBLIC_IP; and a base address for a Docker network which will be created by Docker compose.

-The docker compose deployment needs to create a docker network to bind the mysql/openfire containers too.
-Pick any address space that is available on your host (e.g. 172.16.238/24), but only use the first 3 bytes (separated by two dots, e.g. 172.16.238) when you configure this environment variable.
-The mysql container will bind to a static IP $EVIODB_DOCKER_NET.2 and openfire will bind to static IP $EVIODB_DOCKER_NET.3 - the coturn container binds to the host network, as it requires a large number of ports.

 ```
 export MYSQL_ROOT_PASSWORD="Enter mysql root password here"
 export AWS_SERVER_IP="Enter IP Here"
-export EVIODB_DOCKER_NET="172.16.238"
 ```

 Now run the setup script: